 - Cracks are generated by ground movement or freezing temperatures.

 The amount of water lost is staggering: approximately 3 billion gallons per day in England and Wales alone.
 Addressing these leaking water lines is critical for conserving water and reducing costs.
+Explore more about sustainable water management practices.

 How Technology Complicates Leak Detection